sanger-tol/insdcdownload/README.md

 > to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline)
 > with `-profile test` before running the workflow on actual data.

+The easiest is to provide the exact name and accession number of the assembly like this:

 ```console
 nextflow run sanger-tol/insdcdownload --assembly_accession GCA_927399515.1 --assembly_name gfLaeSulp1.1 --outdir results
 ```